 2. “There’s as much risk in doing nothing as in doing something.” – Trammel Crow

-Life by design or default.
-It’s going to happen no matter what.
-Sometimes things are not our choice, or out of our control, but we can always do something.
+Life is by design or default.
+If we’re lucky, it’s going to happen no matter what.
+Sometimes things happen that are out of our control, or not our first choice, but we can always do something.
 Or not.

 3. "Any advice that doesn’t feel liberating is wrong.
 Ignore it.” – Martha Beck

-This changed my life.
-This allowed me to stop listening to a lot of very intelligent, very well-meaning people who were speaking about their own experiences, justifying their own choices, and most of it had very little to do with me.
-Reading this freed me.
-I could listen to them, thank them for their intentions, use what applied, and leave the rest.
+This allowed me to stop listening to a lot of very intelligent, very well-meaning people who were mostly justifying their own choices.
+I’m sure they had my best interests at heart, and didn’t know that what they were saying was not just unhelpful, but also a potentially harmful.
+Now, I could listen to them, thank them for their intentions, use what applied, and leave the rest.

 4. “You will do foolish things, but do them with enthusiasm.” – Colette